 Lost My Shine

 I’ve lost my shine; my sparkle.
-I am a teacher in November with 35 kids all whom have various degrees of behavior, from extreme walk-around-the-room blurting anything they want to sit-in-their-seat properly with a super silent hard-to-hear their voice.
+I am a teacher in December with students whom have various degrees of behavior, from extreme walk-around-the-room blurting anything they want behavior to sit-in-their-seat properly with a super silent hard-to-hear their voice demeanor.

 I am tired.
 Bone-weary tired.

 I do not know if I can make it to May with this level of exhaustion.

 I know I am not the only one feeling this way.
 I have seen veteran teachers with rock-solid classroom management and teaching styles crumbling under the weight of the students this year.
 I follow many teacher blogs and sites on social media with teachers questioning their own rock-solid classroom management.
 The exhaustion seeps in through every pore of my body and doesn’t seem to leave as it just moves from one tight muscle to another.
 There never seems to be an end to the tiredness in sight.

 The educational classroom craziness has become too much!

 I am beginning to see the effects of technology on the students and cannot wait to read the studies that will come out about this technology and how it affects the children.
 Yes, there are positives to technology, but some negatives are beginning to come to light.
 I have noticed that my students cannot stay focused on reading for more than a few minutes.
 Their brains are moving at lightning speed and are all over the place.
 I notice, also, that many of my students go into a daydream state while in class, not because the lesson is not interesting, but because I think they are giving their brains a break from all stimuli.
 It’s too much for them to handle.